ArtemisZhao/INTRIGUE/cpp_src/README.md

 + ``-t EM_converge_thresh]`` (optional): the increamental threshold of log10 likelihood to terminate EM run.
 The default is 0.05.
 +``-prefix output_prefix`` (optional): the user-specified prefix for the output files.
 +``-n sample_size_n1,sample_size_n2,sample_size_n3`` (optional): sample sizes for each studies.
 This information is useful for computing accurate Bayes factors with samll smaple size corrections.
 The sample sizes are postive concatinating integers separated by ``,``.
 If a single integer is provided, all studies are assumed to have the same sample size.
++``--bf`` (option): only compute and output Bayes factors for irreproducible and reproducible categories without running the EM algorithm.

 ## Output